-Collecting artifacts is an enjoyable hobby; follow these common-sense guideline provided by the Office of the State Archeologist at the University of Iowa.
+Collecting artifacts is an enjoyable hobby; follow these common-sense guidelines provided by the Office of the State Archeologist at the University of Iowa.
 Always get landowner permission before collecting.
 It is illegal to collect on public lands without a permit.
 Surface collect; do not try to excavate a site.
 Identify, catalog, and label your find and record site locations with the OSA.
 The OSA can help you document, process, manage, and care for your collection.
 Do not collect human remains.
 All prehistoric and modern cemeteries and burial sites in Iowa are protected by state and federal law.
 Report any human remains or burial sites you encounter to the OSA.
 Avoid buying and selling artifacts.
 This activity encourages looting and the loss of our nonrenewable cultural heritage.
 Many items on the market today are recently made copies.

 Keep your collection intact; do not let it get dispersed.
 Be proactive with your collection.
 Read about Iowa archaeology, allow professionals to study your collection, give programs to school groups, participate in public field schools, and join the Iowa Archeology Society.